-As a system is defined by the collection of a large number of particles, so the "ensembles" can be defined as a collection of a number macroscopically identical but essentially independent systems.
-Here the term macroscopically identical means, as, each of the systems constituting an ensemble satisfies the same macroscopic conditions, like Volume, Energy, Pressure, Temperature and Total number of particles etc. Here again, the term essentially independent means the system (in the ensemble) being mutually non-interacting to others, i.e., the systems differ in microscopic conditions like parity, symmetry, quantum states etc.
+As a system is defined by the collection of a large number of particles, so the "ensembles" can be defined as a collection of a number of macroscopically identical but essentially independent systems.

+Here the term macroscopically identical means that each of the systems constituting an ensemble satisfies the same macroscopic conditions, like Volume, Energy, Pressure,

+Temperature and the total number of particles etc.

+Here again, the term essentially independent means the system (in the ensemble) is mutually non-interacting to others, i.e., the systems differ in microscopic conditions like parity, symmetry, quantum states etc.